-Figure 1 illustrates the asynchronous update by using one coordinator and three subproblems, and the difficulties caused by asynchronous updating of multipliers.
-After obtaining a solution to the first subproblem, coordinator updates the multipliers without waiting for other solutions to arrive and broadcasts the updated multipliers to all subproblems.
+By using a simple illustrative example, Figure 2 demonstrates the asynchronous update by using one coordinator and three subproblems, and the difficulties caused by asynchronous updating of multipliers.
+After obtaining a solution to the first subproblem, the coordinator updates the multipliers without waiting for other solutions to arrive and broadcasts the updated multipliers to all subproblems.
 Subproblem 1 can then start solving the problem once receiving updated multipliers.
-Then, after third subproblem is solved, and its solution arrives at the coordinator, the coordinator once again updated multipliers and broadcasts their values to all subproblems, and so on.
-While asynchronous coordination avoids the synchronization issue, it leads to major convergence difficulties: 1) because of uncertainties in solving, communication and multiplier-updating times, the order in which subsystem solutions arrive to the coordinator is uncertain, and 2) subsystem solutions are obtained based on multipliers of different vintages, and multipliers may not converge.
-For example, as demonstrated in Fig. 1, at coordinator iteration 4, x_1^3 is obtained using λ^2 , x_2^4 is obtained using λ^0 and x_3^2 is obtained using λ^1 .
+Then, after the third subproblem is solved, and its solution arrives at the coordinator, the coordinator once again updates multipliers and broadcasts their values to all subproblems, and so on.
+While asynchronous coordination avoids the synchronization issue, it leads to major convergence difficulties: 1) because of uncertainties in solving, communication and multiplier-updating times, the order in which subsystem solutions arrive at the coordinator is uncertain, and 2) subsystem solutions are obtained based on multipliers of different vintages, and multipliers may not converge.
+For example, as demonstrated in Figure 2, at coordinator iteration 4, x_1^3 is obtained using λ^2 , x_2^4 is obtained using λ^0 and x_3^2 is obtained using λ^1 .
 As a result, there may be convergence difficulties.
-In the following subsection, under realistic "freshness" assumption, convergence of the DA-SLR method will be proved.
+In the following subsection, under realistic "freshness" assumption, the convergence of the DA-SLR method will be proved.